Do you start your day with good intentions--and what seems like firm resolve--only to be derailed by chocolate or bread by midday?

 2. Will I be able to have alcohol?
 If you want, you can – you’ll get a clear guide on the very best choices to make.

 3. What is Detox?
 The detoxing process, which can happen any time you stop doing something your body has been used to (hello coffee!), can result in headaches, lethargy, and just feeling lousy for a couple of days.
 Just drink lots of water, and soon you’ll be on the other side of it.
 In our programs, we give lots of helpful tips for getting through it.
 But once your body stops relying on quick carbs for energy, the symptoms subside and you can switch over to being a fat-burner instead of a sugar-burner for energy.

 4. Do I have to give up dairy?
 Not unless you want to.
 We’re encouraging you to take small steps to improve your health, starting with removing added sugar and simple carbs from your diet.

-Now’s the time for you to set a new course for your health journey, one with a vision for success and the accountability to help you get there.
-You can do this, and I’ll be in your corner.
+Now’s the time for you to set a new course for your health journey, one with a vision for success.
+You got this!

 To your health!

 If you’re thinking that you can use more support and accountability than the self-guided program offers, take a look at the 1:1 coaching package here.
 You'll get weekly coaching during the entire program.